Skip to content

 This is the brain of the system.
 It reads the rotor position (via Hall sensors or back-EMF measurement) and switches the coils at the exact frequency that produces maximum torque.
 The controller also enables fine speed regulation, current limiting under overload and energy recovery during braking.

-Measured advantages of brushless in construction
+What are the measurable advantages of brushless motors in construction?

-- brushed grinder under load: 88 to 92 dB(A)
+• brushed grinder under load: 88 to 92 dB(A)

-- equivalent brushless grinder: 60 dB(A)
+• equivalent brushless grinder: 60 dB(A)

 A 55 dB difference represents a 300,000-fold reduction in perceived sound pressure.
 On a jobsite, conversation becomes possible again and noise exposure (per EN ISO 9612) drops below action thresholds.